Time: 16:15 - 17:45

 What is the course about?

 Consolidate your skills at a grade 3 standard and gain experience by playing in front of others.
 Achieve greater confidence in hand co-ordination, rhythmical work and a dynamic range.
 Improve your musicianship, keyboard harmony skills and aural awareness.
 You will also develop your theoretical knowledge in order to fully understand the pieces you are playing.
-This course is taught in a friendly and supportive environment in the digital keyboard classroom.

 What will we cover?

--Developing dynamic range
+- Developing dynamic range

 - Developing co-ordination skills in a variety of articulations i.e. play one hand legato and one staccato.